 At 5:50 p.m. in the afternoon, eighteen bright-eyed American pilgrims departed Philadelphia International Airport, prepared for their landing on the shores of Italy the next morning, in search of Augustinian heritage and inspiration.
 Our leader and chaplain Fr.
 Joe Farrell, O.S.A, had briefed his pilgrims extensively on the terrain, local customs and the Augustinian history we would soon experience first hand.

-This day was special in many ways, but most especially because on this very day the youngest pilgrim – Chrissy – was celebrating her eighth birthday (oh the perils of being a leap-year baby).
+because on this very day the youngest pilgrim – Chrissy – was celebrating her eighth birthday (oh the perils of being a leap-year baby).
 To celebrate in a very special way, she invited her mother to come with her on the trip.
 Kathy Faistl was a wonderful addition to our group.
 Exhausted by their in flight revelries, the weary pilgrims dozed off as our winged chariot sped us through the night to Italy.

 Morning came, and Milano was before us.
 We successfully made our way through Italian customs and were met by the first of our friendly hosts – bus driver Giancarlo.
 A modest ride took us past some of the modern yet unattractive architecture of Milano to our lovely hotel, La Villa Ciardi in Barzago, Italy, about 40 minutes outside of Milan.
 Having arrived early in the day, Fr.
-Joe kindly gave us a few hours to rest and recover from the overnight flight.
+Joe kindly

 Some of us slept, others walked, and we all looked more alert at our first Italian meal, a delicious lunch -complete with three courses - at our hotel.
 The pasta cheese crepe was a big hit, but there was considerable debate about the origin of the meat dish.
 Some said veal, some pork, but careful observers noticed that there were virtually no rabbits chewing the veggies in the garden the next day.
 Oh my!